Head of chambers

 We offer up to two 12-month pupillages.
 Each pupillage is split between four pupil supervisors.
 Pupils can expect to gain a wide experience of court and paperwork and have opportunities to help and accompany other members of chambers (including silks) on interesting cases.

-We offer two mini-pupillages; traditional and assessed.
-We offer places for 15 mini-pupils during June and July each year with applications closing at the end of February for our traditional mini-pupillage.
+We offer two types of mini-pupillages; traditional and assessed.
+We offer places for 15 mini-pupils, normally during June and July each year for our traditional mini-pupillage.
 We also run assessed mini-pupillage scheme aimed at students from less advantaged backgrounds.
-Full details on our website under ‘Careers’.
+Full details and deadlines on our website under ‘Careers’.

 Each pupil receives an annual award of £65,000 paid as a £32,500 grant in the first six months and as £32,500 of guaranteed earnings in the second six.
 We also fund all necessary training courses for pupils.
 Pupils may draw down up to £20,000 of the award in advance to assist in funding their BPTC.